openharmony/docs/en/device-dev/porting/standard-system-porting-guide.md

   },
 ```

-Then, open the configuration file **//vendor/MyProductVendor/MyProduct/config.json**, which is used to define the product, and add the new subsystem to the product.
+Then, open the configuration file **//vendor/MyProductVendor/MyProduct/config.json** and add the new subsystem to the product.

-### 2. Building the Kernel<a name="section182mcpsimp"></a>
+### 2. Building the Kernel

 The OpenHarmony source code provides the Linux kernel 4.19, which is archived in **//kernel/linux-4.19**.
 This section uses this kernel version as an example to describe how to build the kernel.

 The path for building the subsystem is defined when you define the subsystem in the previous step.
-The path is **//device/MySOCVendor/MySOC/build**.
+In this example, the path is `//device/MySOCVendor/MySOC/build`.
 Now, you need to create a build script in this path to instruct the build system to build the kernel.

 The recommended directory structure is as follows:

 ```
 ├── build